drts01/notes/stackedit/az.md

 * **Situation**: As someone formerly studying electronics I have a desire to bridge my development skill set with low level hardware.
 * **Task**:  As a organizer in the Los Angeles tech scene, I regular aid groups with events.
 * **Action**:  Joined the SCaLE A/V to help develop an interface to control the audio/video switches from the in-room recording /muxing computer.
-* **Result**:  A system controlled from the A/V Noc, reducing the need for volunteers to run out to each room
+* **Result**:  A system controlled from the A/V Noc, reducing the need for volunteers to run out to each room individually.
+And now able to focus on stream quality.
+Along with being able to sit back and enjoy the conference a little more.

 ## Hire and Develop the Best